trimkas/To-Do-list/readme.md

-#A simple to do list.
+# A simple to do list.

 Features:
--adding tasks
+* adding tasks

--marking them done
+* marking them done

 To be added: